 What Factors Impact Your Renewal Rate?

 As insurance companies learn from the claims incurred by a person or group, they annually adjust rates to better reflect their understanding of each group’s situation based on hundreds of data points.
 It’s this and a number of other factors that end up influencing your renewal rate.

 In addition to what insurers can learn from a person or group’s claims in a given plan year, they also consider a range of macroeconomic factors annually.
 These are typically broader trends that affect the entire health insurance industry — like changes in prescription drug costs or government-mandated benefits — as well as needing to meet their own business’s performance goals.

 At a high-level then, your renewal rate is reflective of both a range of macroeconomic factors and factors specific to your business (like plan utilization).

 How Macroeconomic Factors Influence Rates

 The underwriting process is complex and multifaceted.
 Insurance companies consider a number of macroeconomic factors when determining your rate for the upcoming plan year.

-- Government-mandated benefits: Each year, federal and state governments can mandate that health insurers provide coverage for certain healthcare treatments or prescription drugs.
+Government-mandated benefits: Each year, federal and state governments can mandate that health insurers provide coverage for certain healthcare treatments or prescription drugs.
 These requirements, while ultimately beneficial for the general public, can lead to increased costs for health insurers that may be reflected in your rates.
-Prior to COVID-19, another well-known example of coverage requirements changing is the ACA’s dependent coverage mandate, which required all new health insurance plans to provide coverage for dependent children until the age of 26.
+One well-known example of coverage requirements changing is the ACA’s dependent coverage mandate, which required all new health insurance plans to provide coverage for dependent children until the age of 26.